 Pettyjohn’s cave is located on the east side of Pigeon Mountain.
 It contains 6.5 miles of underground trails within Pigeon Mountain and has been measured at a length of 31,490 feet long.

 The cave reaches a depth of 235 feet and contains many rooms, including the Echo Room.
-The get to the Echo Room, one must crawl through the Worm Tube, a 150 foot passageway that forces cavers to crawl on their hands and knees.
+To get to the Echo Room, one must crawl through the Worm Tube, a 150 foot passageway that forces cavers to crawl on their hands and knees.
 The Worm Tube is one of the most popular features of the cave.

 The Bridge Room is another area of interest in Pettyjohn’s Cave.
 The Bridge Room allows visitors to hang their feet over an edge and listen to the stream over 80 feet below.
 Pettyjohn’s cave is an exciting opportunity for recreation in Walker County.

 34° 39′ 53.74″ N, 85° 21′ 49.4″ W

 WARNING: THIS CAVE IS NOT FOR BEGINNERS.
 ONLY EXPERIENCED CAVERS SHOULD ATTEMPT!

 Home to the Fantastic Pit, the deepest unobstructed underground pit in the United States at 586 feet, Ellison’s Cave is one of the most popular caving locations in the country.
 The cave is 12 miles long and 1,063 feet deep.
 It is the 12th deepest cave in the country.

 Another popular attraction in Ellison’s Cave is the Incredible Pit, which is 440 feet deep.
 Ellison’s Cave has several more challenging pits of, including Smokey I and Smokey II, along with shallow pits like the Warm Up Pit.